globallightingdata/website/docs/getting-started/create-first-gldf.md

 ### Step 3: Add Photometry

-We will add a [`photometry`](/docs/structure/photometries.md) definition with a LuminousEfficacy of 98.2 and gibe it a CIE-Flux code of 44 75 94 100 100.
+We will add a [`photometry`](/docs/structure/photometries.md) definition with a LuminousEfficacy of 98.2 and define the CIE-Flux code as *44 75 94 100 100*.

 ```xml
 <Photometries>